 There are 56 ethnic groups in China, with a great diversity of cultural traditions and a rich and varied food culture.
 Here is a list of representative dishes from each ethnic group.

 1、Mongolian roast sheep

 Mongolian herdsmen regard sheep as a guarantee of life and a source of wealth.
-The Mongolian people are mainly found in Inner Mongolia, Xinjiang and the neighbouring provinces of the People’s Republic of China and the Russian Federation, and in Xinjiang, Qinghai, Gansu, Liaoning, Jilin and Heilongjiang.
+The Mongolian people are mainly found in Inner Mongolia, Xinjiang, and the neighboring provinces of the People’s Republic of China and the Russian Federation, and in Xinjiang, Qinghai, Gansu, Liaoning, Jilin, and Heilongjiang.

 Food made from milk is called “white food”, while food made from meat is called “Ulan Yid” in Mongolian, meaning “red food”.

 In the thirteenth century, a large number of Muslims migrated from Central Asia to China and fused with the local Han, Uighur, and Mongolian peoples, gradually forming the Hui ethnic group through intermarriage and other factors.

 Typical Hui foods include halal cakes, lamb tendon dishes, golden phoenix chicken, wing dumplings and mung bean skin.